codyleight/ProfessionalReadMe/READMETest.md

 ## Description:

--This project showcases our learned skills in using node and installing specific npm packaging to get a desired result with inquirer
+-This Project Showcases our newly learned skills in using Node and NPM packages with inquirier

 ## Table of Contents: